 The earliest records of plastic reconstructive surgery have been found in an ancient Egyptian document called the "Edwin Smith Papyrus," probably dating from the early dynastic period around 1500 BC.
 This document describes a variety of surgical procedures.
-In 1920, Sir Harold Gillies performed groundbreaking surgery on disfigured soldiers following World War I, and many of these reconstructive surgical techniques are still used today, including skin grafts and the tubed pedicle, as presented in his textbook of plastic surgery.78 Procedures for plastic reconstructive surgery were thus developed long before techniques were available for monitoring the oxygen saturation and blood perfusion in tissue, and knowledge was mainly empirical, based on observations of the rate of flap survival.
-Modern techniques now allow the systematic evaluation of the effects of surgical procedures on perfusion.79 allowing improvements of existing surgical procedures and the development of new ones.
+In 1920, Sir Harold Gillies performed groundbreaking surgery on disfigured soldiers following World War I, and many of these reconstructive surgical techniques are still used today, including skin grafts and the tubed pedicle, as presented in his textbook of plastic surgery.
+Procedures for plastic reconstructive surgery were thus developed long before techniques were available for monitoring the oxygen saturation and blood perfusion in tissue, and knowledge was mainly empirical, based on observations of the rate of flap survival.
+Modern techniques now allow the systematic evaluation of the effects of surgical procedures on perfusion, laboration of the development of new ones.
 The present review focuses specifically on the advances in perfusion monitoring in oculoplastic surgery.